fullerjamesr/uchicago-spa-docs/grid_recs.rst

 Quantifoil tend to be cheaper, but:

 * The holey surface deviates more from perfect flatness.
-However, this is probably not a big deal for SPA applications.
+While this is probably not a big deal when you're collecting a large dataset from any single grid, it can make grid-to-grid reproducibility more robust.
 * There have been occasional reports of batches with residual compounds on the grid surface that behave poorly (in terms of hydrophilization or interactions with sample). *Such reports are difficult to verify and may be apocryphal, but occur often enough to be worth mentioning*.

 James' completely arbitrary recommendations